deannagelosi/shelving/README.md

 Cells have 3 options for growth: Left, Up, or Right

+Step 1: Die Rule (end condition for a strain)

+- If there's a collision with another cell, both cells die

+Setup Phase:

 - Start with left, up, and right set to True
 - Cell retrieve score of path for left, up, and right

-Step 1: Eliminate Options
+Step 2: Eliminate Options

-- If there's a collision with another cell, both cells die
-- Can't be out of bounds
-- Cannot backtrack
+- Can't backtrack -
-- Can't grow through a shape
+- Can't grow through a shape -
-  - Path is assigned maximum value
-  - Set direction to False
-  - Can only move in directions that is not occupied by myself (check strain)
+- Can't go out of bounds -

-Step 2: Choose a Remaining Direction
+Step 3: Choose a Remaining Direction

+- if only one option remains, take it -
-- Cells of different strains are attracted to one another (prevents parallel paths)
+- A cell is attracted to a dead cell of a different strain (prevents parallel paths)
   - One cell will move towards another
 - Cells like easy paths (low values)
   - If there are two or more remaining paths, look ahead to the next intersection